zmengjie/CS5260-Group-Project/README.txt

 🌸 Luma – Your Empathetic Companion
 ==================================

-Luma is an AI-powered mental wellness chatbot that combines a soothing UI with emotional intelligence features like mood detection, calming themes, guided breathing, psychological document analysis, and more.
+Luma is an AI-powered mental wellness chatbot that combines a soothing UI with emotional intelligence features like mood detection, calming themes, guided breathing and more.

 🛠 Setup Instructions
 ---------------------